 |---|---|---|

-| First-year $800 tax exemption | Available for LLCs formed on or after January 1, 2021, for their first taxable year | AB 85 (2020); R&TC section 17948 |
+| First-year $800 tax exemption | Not available for LLCs formed or registered in 2025; temporary exemption applied only to tax years beginning on or after January 1, 2021 and before January 1, 2024 | AB 85 (2020); R&TC section 17941(g)(3) |

-| First-year LLC fee exemption | The LLC fee is NOT exempt in the first year -- only the $800 franchise tax is exempt | R&TC section 17948; FTB guidance |
+| First-year LLC fee exemption | No 2025 first-year exemption; LLC fee applies in the first year if total California income is $250,000 or more | R&TC section 17941(g)(3); FTB guidance |

-| Sunset of first-year exemption | The exemption was enacted for tax years beginning on or after January 1, 2021 and before January 1, 2024. (verify whether extended to 2025) | AB 85 / AB 150 |
+| Sunset of first-year exemption | Expired for tax years beginning on or after January 1, 2024; no extension applies to 2025-formed LLCs | AB 85 / FTB Publication 3556 |

 | Penalty | Amount | Source |